Ktakuya332C/jos/README.md

 jos
 ----
-My implementation of JOS kernel
+My implementation of JOS kernel.
+Currently, only lab1 and lab2 are implemented.

 ## Execution
 Start a virtual environment with